Constitution of the New York State Young Democrats

 All enrolled Democrats over the maximum age for membership shall be eligible for honorary membership in the New York State Young Democrats.
 No honorary member shall be entitled to vote nor shall any honorary member be entitled to the privileges of the floor at any meeting for the purposes of speaking on any matter pertaining to the business of any New York State Young Democrats Chapter or State Convention except when unanimous consent is given.
 No honorary member shall hold any appointed or elected office in any local or state organization.

 Section 5.
 Chartering Between Conventions.

-A charter may be granted between State Conventions by approval of a majority of the State Executive Committee provided that all other requirements for chartering set forth in Section 3 are met.
+A charter may be granted between State Conventions by approval of a majority of the State Executive Committee provided that all other requirements for chartering set forth in Section 3 with the exception of chartering fees are met.